Michael J. Devlin: Crimes

 On January 12, 2007, Devlin was taken into custody and charged with the abduction of 13-year-old Ben Ownby, whom police found that day and whom Devlin had abducted four days earlier.
 At the time of his discovery, law enforcement officials found another missing boy, Shawn Hornbeck.
 He had disappeared on October 6, 2002, then aged 11, while riding his bike to a friend's house in Richwoods, Missouri.
 No one had heard from him until he was discovered in Devlin's apartment.

-The two boys were discovered after police noticed Devlin's white pickup truck, which matched the description of a vehicle in the vicinity of the 2007 abduction, in the parking lot of his apartment complex.
+The two boys were discovered after police noticed Devlin's white pickup truck, which matched the description of a vehicle in the vicinity of Ownby's abduction, in the parking lot of his apartment complex.
 They happened to be there to serve an unrelated arrest warrant.
 Hornbeck lived with Devlin, who presented the boy as his son.
 He was separated from his family for a total of four years, three months and six days, during which time the Shawn Hornbeck Foundation and Search and Rescue Team were established.
 Both boys were reunited with their families after their discovery.

 Soon after Devlin's arrest, prosecutors and investigators from Washington, Franklin, St. Louis and Lincoln counties, along with the FBI, the Missouri State Highway Patrol, and Kirkwood and St. Charles police, formed a task force to investigate Devlin's possible involvement in other unsolved cases.

-Devlin is also believed to be the kidnapper of Charles Arlin Henderson, 11 and Bianca Piper, 13.
-Though, his involvement in Piper's disappearance is discredited due to his interest in boys specifically.
+Devlin is also believed to be the kidnapper of Charles Arlin Henderson, 11, and Bianca Piper, 13; however, his involvement in Piper's disappearance is discredited due to his interest in boys specifically.